yuvalmGS/gigaspaces-wiki-jekyll/sbp/schema-evolution.markdown

 {% tip %}
-**Summary:** {excerpt}The space schema can be evolved using codebase downloading and Java extensions, or an explicit data migration process.{excerpt}
+**Summary:** {% excerpt %}The space schema can be evolved using codebase downloading and Java extensions, or an explicit data migration process.{% endexcerpt %}
 **Author**: Shay Hassidim, Deputy CTO, GigaSpaces **Recently tested with GigaSpaces version**: XAP 7.1 **Contents:**